realmazharhussain/gnomified-icons/README.md

 # gnomish-icons

-Alternate versions of icons that stick out like a sore thumb on GNOME.
+Alternate versions of icons that looked ugly on GNOME.

 **Note**: I am not an artist.
 Every icon in this collection is made/designed by someone else.
 I just collect them into a unified icon theme.
 See [Credits.md](Credits.md).